sebohe/tendermint/STYLE_GUIDE.md

 * Constants and global variables
 * Main Struct
 * Options (only if they are seen as critical to the struct else they should be placed in another file)
-* Initialisation / Start and stop of the service
+* Initialization / Start and stop of the service
 * Msgs/Events
 * Public Functions (In order of most important)
 * Private/helper functions